OpenGene/fastplong/README.md

   -s, --start_adapter                the adapter sequence at read start (5'). (string [=auto]) -e, --end_adapter                  the adapter sequence at read end (3'). (string [=auto]) -a, --adapter_fasta                specify a FASTA file to trim both read by all the sequences in this FASTA file (string [=])
+  -d, --distance_threshold           threshold of sequence-adapter-distance/adapter-length (0.0 ~ 1.0), greater value means more adapters detected (double [=0.25])
+      --trimming_extension           when an adapter is detected, extend the trimming to make cleaner trimming, default 10 means trimming 10 bases more (int [=10])
   -f, --trim_front                   trimming how many bases in front for read, default is 0 (int [=0]) -t, --trim_tail                    trimming how many bases in tail for read, default is 0 (int [=0]) -x, --trim_poly_x                  enable polyX trimming in 3' ends.